-I have made some small feather angel wing ornaments before using upcycled shuttlecocks.
+I made some small feather angel wing ornaments before using upcycled shuttlecocks.
 This time I wanted to make a much larger wall decor.

 These paper wings can be personalized by using maps of special places.
 A road map of Los Angeles (City of Angels) would have been very apt to use for this craft.
 Unfortunately, I didn’t have one in my collection of old maps.